linkerd/website/linkerd.io/content/2/tasks/rotating_identity_certificates.md

 ## Removing the old trust root

-At this point the cert rotation process is complete.
-However as you do not need the old roots, you can simply get rid of them.
+At this point, the cert rotation process is complete.
+For security purposes, we will remove the old trust root from the trust bundle we created earlier.
 The `upgrade` command can do that for the Linkerd components:

 ```bash
 linkerd upgrade  --identity-trust-anchors-file=./ca-new.crt  | kubectl apply -f -
 ```

-Additionally you can use the `rollout restart` command to bring the configuration of your other injected resources up to date:
+Note that the ./ca-new.crt file is the same trust root you created at the start of this process.Additionally you can use the `rollout restart` command to bring the configuration of your other injected resources up to date:

 ```bash
 kubectl -n emojivoto rollout restart deploy